Free or Low Cost Child Care Programs

 The California Alternative Payment Program serves children 0 to the day before a child's 13th birthday.
 Parents are able to select the child care provider of their choice.
 Additional Program requirements are that the head of the household and any other adult living in the home must be working, seeking employment, seeking permanent housing or enrolled in a vocational training program.

 California Center Based Program (CCTR):

 The California Center Based Program is a limited provider choice program that serves children from infancy through the day before the child's 13th birthday.
 Children between the ages of 2.9 to entry into Kindergarten can be served in the 4C Council Child Development Center.
 The child care center is developed to prepare children for entry into Kindergarten.
 Infants and school aged children can be served in a participating Family Day Care Home if spaces are available.

 California State Preschool (CSPP):

 The 4C Council also offers the California State Preschool Program (CSPP) which serves pre-Kindergarten children 3-4 years old.
 The State Preschool program has full-day and part-day services at 4 locations and focuses on school readiness and child development.
 Families do not have to be working or training in order to qualify for the part-day program.
-The State Preschool is offered at our Summerwind, Dorsa, Northside, and Checkers sites.
+The State Preschool is offered at our Summerwind, Dorsa, Northside, Checkers and MACSA sites.
 See here for more information about these locations.